paintparty/fireworks/integrations/vscode/extension/README.md

 ### Usage Overview
 Run the command `Fireworks: Live Code`.

-The extension will analyze project roots in workspace and present you with a list of projects eligible projects.
-Pick one.
+The extension will analyze project roots in workspace and present you with a list of eligible projects.

 Then, the extension analyzes the project's build file, and present you with a list of eligible profiles to choose from.

 You then choose between starting the process in an integrated terminal, or in your preferred external terminal.
 (You can set a default for this going forward with `Fireworks: Set Terminal Location`).

-A build process and file watcher starts running in terminal.
+If you choose an integrated terminal, a build process and file watcher starts running in terminal.
+If you choose an external terminal, you will be shown a guidance tab.

 On each file save (in an active editor), all the `?` forms will re-run and fresh results paint inline.

-`Fireworks: Live Code (Stop/Restart)` will reuse same project pick.
+`Fireworks: Live Code (Stop/Restart)` will reuse the same project pick.

 For more info on how this works, and using with/without a REPL connection, see [this section](#how-it-works)